Vyral/base-template/_posts/2023-09-13-making-the-leap-embracing-a-career-in-real-estate-for-a-brighter-future.md

 **{% include pullquote.html %}**

 However, I realized that **the only way to overcome my apprehensions was to seek guidance** and gather the information I needed to make an informed choice.
-That's when I made a pivotal decision—I booked a strategy session with Dave Hook, an experienced real estate professional.
+That's when I made a pivotal decision—I booked a strategy session with Dave Hooke, an experienced real estate professional.

 During our session, Dave provided me with invaluable insights and a clear roadmap for success as a real estate agent.
 It was a turning point that enabled me to take the necessary steps to achieve my goals.

 If you're currently pondering a career in real estate and feel unsure about where to begin, I want to offer you the same opportunity I had to explore this exciting path.
-Reach out to us by calling us at [(717) 216-0860](tel:717-216-0860) or sending an email to dave@davehooketeam.com.
+Reach out to us by calling us at [(717) 216-0860](tel:717-216-0860) or sending an email to [support@davehooketeam.com](mailto:support@davehooketeam.com).
 Also, make sure to follow us on Facebook at [Facebook.com/DaveHookeTeam](https://www.facebook.com/DaveHookeTeam){: target="_blank" rel="noopener"}.
 We're here to provide you with the information and guidance you need to embark on a rewarding journey in the world of real estate.
 Don't let uncertainty hold you back—take that first step towards a brighter future today.